bokkypoobah/BokkyPooBahsEth2.0ValidatorNodeRecipe/README.md

 * Select language
 * Use updated installer if given the choice
 * Configure network connection.
 Wired preferred, but wireless a bit more to do - http://smalldatum.blogspot.com/2020/01/setting-up-ubuntu-1804-server-on-intel.html
-* Storage - use entire disk; set up as an LVM group; Encrypt with LUKS ideally (you will have to enter a password to boot up)
+* Storage - use entire disk
+  * Set up as an LVM group
+    * Encrypt with LUKS ideally (you will have to enter a password to boot up)
 * Enter your name; your server name; your username and password
 * Install OpenSSH server
 * Don't need to install Snaps